Happy couple receiving house keys.

 The abolition of Section 21 evictions

-This regulation looks to end ‘no-fault’ evictions, where a private landlord can serve notice on a tenant without needing a reason.
+This regulation ends ‘no-fault’ evictions, where a private landlord can serve notice on a tenant without needing a reason.
 If a landlord has a good reason to regain possession of their property, they will need to use a Section 8 notice instead.

 An end to fixed term assured shorthold tenancies (ASTs)